Palina (Belarusian singer): Biography

 She studied at gymnasium (high school) №15 of the city of Minsk, from which she graduated in 2011.
 She has been engaged in the field of women's football.

-The first song was written at the age of 14 years in Crimea what prompted her to learn how to play guitar.
+The first song was written at the age of 14 years in Crimea which prompted her to learn how to play guitar.

 The first solo concert was held in Minsk on 24 December 2011 at the opening of the Art-Siadziba.
 In 2011, she won at the 18th author songs festival "Ballad Fall" (Бардаўская восень) (Bielsk Podlaski, Poland), after which gave dozens of concerts in Belarus and abroad.

 According to Tuzin.fm, she is "The opening of the Year" (2011).
 Also she is the winner in the nomination of “The opening of the Year” at the Ultra-Music Awards (2012).

 In 2012 Palina Respublika recorded several joint-singles with the Hasta La Fillsta band ("Yak Ty" and "Gadzinnik").
 In the spring of 2015, the debut album "Byaskoncy Krasavik" was being presented to the public.
 “The high-quality new album” per Experty.by’s Źmicier Biezkaravajny became the second best domestic CD of that year based on the results of a survey of foreign music experts carried out by the Experty.by music portal, after the presentation of which on 15 May 2015 at the creative space Studio 67, she announced the suspension of live performances due family reasons.

 In February 2017 the singer was a guest of Siarhei Budkin’s program "Belsat Music Live", where she acted in a new stage format without a guitar and her musical band.
 In that year she performed the back vocal part on the Helaiv's song "Anxiety" from the "Too Easy" EP.

 In 2018 she stripped the "Palina Respublika" pseudonym to just "Palina".
 She took part in the 9th season of the Ukrainian edition of the "X-Factor" talent show with the author's song "Pinki".
 On the New Year 2019 she acted and signed in the musical show "We will be not understood in Moscow" ("Нас у Маскве не зразумеюць") by Tuzin.fm, "Belsat Music Live", and Lavon Volski.

 At the beginning of 2019 she recorded a joint clip for the song "Wada" with Intelligency.
 On 15 April Palina released the second album called "Grustnye Pesni" combined her works for past three years.